 Prayer before Communion Presider: Christ Jesus, Water of Life, Food for the Journey, direct us as we share in Your living body in this Eucharist.
 Join us completely with our partners in sharing the gifts of Your extravagant love known to us in the wonder and joy of nourishment of our bodies and souls.
 Amen

-The Communion: Presider: Broken bread is given to us s an invitation to the banquet where we meet the broken and risen Christ.
+The Communion: Presider: Broken bread is given to us as an invitation to the banquet where we meet the broken and risen Christ.
 These are the gifs of God for the people of God.
 People: Thanks be to God

 Prayer after Communion: